To Top

 Written by

-Derek Helling is the assistant managing editor of PlayUSA.
+Derek Helling is a staff writer for PlayUSA.
 Helling focuses on breaking news, including finance, regulation, and technology in the gaming industry.
 Helling completed his journalism degree at the University of Iowa and resides in Chicago

 View all posts by Derek Helling

-Derek Helling is the assistant managing editor of PlayUSA.
+Derek Helling is a staff writer for PlayUSA.
 Helling focuses on breaking news, including finance, regulation, and technology in the gaming industry.
 Helling completed his journalism degree at the University of Iowa and resides in Chicago